beauregard-joshua/Into-The-Abyss-Story/characters/pcs/dad.md

 In Alversin, Dad searched a few streets together with Ront, Stool, and Shuushar.
 After Shuushar ran away screaming, Dad and Ront invstigated to find an octopus (dubbed the *rocktopus*) within the city, and Dad used his newfound axe to kill the octopus with Ront.
 Together they cut the meat of the octopus for travel.

-When the party was awoken by the drow search party, Dad quickly stopped Ront from maing any noise, has he was prone to doing.
+When the party was awoken by the drow search party, Dad quickly stopped Ront from maing any noise, as he was prone to doing.

 After Edleth found Jimjar dead, Dad suspected both Sarith and Buppido.
 During his watch with Sarith, Dad intimidated Sarith, causing him to get defensive, and after Dad threatened him and woke everyone up, the party began to suspect that Dad had something to do with Jimjar's death.
 He continued to suspect Sarith and Buppido but said nothing else of it.